The React SDK follows a clear connection pattern using hooks for wallet connection and chain-specific operations.

 }

-useDisconnect
+useDisconnect hook

-Disconnect from wallet:
+Disconnect from a wallet:

 import { useDisconnect } from "@phantom/react-sdk";